-He is also the Director of Internal Audit at the Royal Court Affairs where he is responsible for the operation of the risk management, control and governance systems.
-Prior to joining Internal Audit at the Royal Court Affairs, Mr Al Bulushi held a number of key positions in the finance department of the Royal Yachts, Royal Court Affairs, where he was the Director of Financial Affairs, managing all financial aspects of the organisation.
+He is also the Chief Executive Officer of Oman National Transport Company "Mwasalat".
+Prior to joining "Mwasalat", Mr. Al Bulushi held a number of key positions in the Royal Court Affairs the last was the Director of Internal Audit where he is responsible for the operation of the risk management, control and governance systems.
 In addition to Sembcorp Salalah, Mr Al Bulushi is also a director and member of the Audit Committee of the following companies: Oman National Engineering and Investment Company SAOG and the Muscat Securities Market.